lionelclement/Elvex/README.md

 It's working with handwritten lexicons and grammars that are similar to the linguistic descriptions of the syntactic phenomenon but not with learning data.
 I don’t explain the algorithms here.
 It’s efficient and monotonic (each rule adds something and never removes the effect of another rule).

-Practically speaking: to build a robust Text Generator with Elvex
+Practically speaking: to build Text Generator with Elvex for an application (Chatbot, Letter-writer, etc)
 --------------------

 Every time you use a word it has to be fully described in the lexicon, depending on a specific domain.
-It would be a long and costly process (several months for one person in a restricted domain).
+It would be a long and costly process to write all the simple words, compounds and idiomatic phrases (several months for one person in a restricted domain).

-Without this job, a text generator cannot be robust and reliable.

 The grammar is more complex, but shorter to write (several weeks).
+In order to help grammar-writers, I am presently writing a grammar design-pattern.

 One of the most difficult stuff already done with Elvex
 -----------------------------------------------